top of page

 The 5-4-3-2-1 Grounding Technique

 This technique uses your five senses to anchor you in the present.
+Take your time with each step.

+5 things you can see: Look around and name five objects.
 This could be something as simple as a chair, a tree, or light coming through a window.

 4 things you can feel: Notice physical sensations such as your clothing, the ground beneath your feet, or the air on your skin.

 3 things you can hear: Tune into sounds around you.
+This might include distant traffic, birds, or your own breathing.

 2 things you can smell: Identify two scents, even if they are faint or neutral.